MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.214.md

 (a) For the purposes of calculating the vehicles complying with S13.1.1, a manufacturer may count a vehicle if it is manufactured on or after October 11, 2007 but before September 1, 2011.

-(b) For purposes of complying with S13.1.2, a manufacturer may count a vehicle if it -
+(b) For purposes of complying with S13.1.2, a manufacturer may count a vehicle if it—

 (1) Is manufactured on or after October 11, 2007 but before September 1, 2012 and,

 (2) Is not counted toward compliance with S13.1.1.

-(c) For purposes of complying with S13.1.3, a manufacturer may count a vehicle if it -
+(c) For purposes of complying with S13.1.3, a manufacturer may count a vehicle if it—

 (1) Is manufactured on or after October 11, 2007 but before September 1, 2013 and,

 (2) Is not counted toward compliance with S13.1.1 or S13.1.2.

-(d) For purposes of complying with S13.1.4, a manufacturer may count a vehicle if it -
+(d) For purposes of complying with S13.1.4, a manufacturer may count a vehicle if it—

 (1) Is manufactured on or after October 11, 2007 but before September 1, 2014 and,